asmjit/asmjit/README.md

   JitRuntime jit;                         // Runtime specialized for JIT code execution.

-  CodeHolder code;                        // Holds code and relocation information. code.init(jit.getCodeInfo());           // Initialize to the same arch as JIT runtime.
+  CodeHolder code;                        // Holds code and relocation information. code.init(jit.codeInfo());              // Initialize to the same arch as JIT runtime.

-  X86Assembler a(&code);                  // Create and attach X86Assembler to `code`.
+  x86::Assembler a(&code);                // Create and attach x86::Assembler to `code`.
   a.mov(x86::eax, 1);                     // Move one to 'eax' register.
   a.ret();                                // Return from function.
-  // ----> X86Assembler is no longer needed from here and can be destroyed <----
+  // ----> x86::Assembler is no longer needed from here and can be destroyed <----

   Func fn;
   Error err = jit.add(&fn, &code);        // Add the generated code to the runtime.